orakaro/rainbowstream/docs/index.rst

 The quick way
 ^^^^^^^^^^^^^

-You will need Python 2.7 and pip.
+You will need Python and pip (2.7.x or 3.x).

 .. code:: bash

     sudo pip install rainbowstream
+    # Python 3 users: sudo pip3 install rainbowstream

 The recommended way
 ^^^^^^^^^^^^^^^^^^^